vsouza/awesome-ios/README.md

  * [Kingfisher](https://github.com/onevcat/Kingfisher) - A lightweight and pure Swift implemented library for downloading and caching image from the web. :large_orange_diamond:
  * [EBPhotoPages](https://github.com/EddyBorja/EBPhotoPages) - A photo gallery for iOS with a modern feature set.
 Similar features as the Facebook photo browser.
  * [UIImageView-BetterFace-Swift](https://github.com/croath/UIImageView-BetterFace-Swift) - The Swift version of https://github.com/croath/UIImageView-BetterFace :large_orange_diamond:
+ * [KFSwiftImageLoader](https://github.com/kiavashfaisali/KFSwiftImageLoader) - An extremely high-performance, lightweight, and energy-efficient pure Swift async web image loader with memory and disk caching for iOS and  Watch. :large_orange_diamond:

 ##### Video
  * [VIMVideoPlayer](https://github.com/vimeo/VIMVideoPlayer) - A simple wrapper around the AVPlayer and AVPlayerLayer classes.